custom-components/ble_monitor/info.md

 - MJYD02YL

   (Xiaomi Motion Activated Night Light.
-Broadcasts light state (light/no light), motion (motion detected [1]) and battery state, advertisements are encrypted, therefore you need to set the key in your configuration, see for instructions the [encryption_key](#encryption_key) option.
+Broadcasts light state (light/no light), motion (motion detected/clear) and battery state, advertisements are encrypted, therefore you need to set the key in your configuration, see for instructions the [encryption_key](#encryption_key) option.
 Light state is broadcasted once every 5 minutes when no motion is detected, when motion is detected the sensor also broadcasts the light state.
-Motion state is only broadcasted when motion is detected, in the current implementation `ble_monitor` can't receive advertisements that report `no motion` [1].
-You therefore need to set the `reset_timer` option, to define when `no motion` is assumed.
+Motion state is broadcasted when motion is detected, but is also broadcasted once per 5 minutes.
+If this message is within 30 seconds after motion, it's broadcasting `motion detected`, if it's after 30 seconds, it's broadcasting `motion clear`.
+Additonally, `motion clear` messages are broadcasted at 2, 5, 10, 20 and 30 minutes after the last motion.
+You can use the `reset_timer` option to have a additional `motion clear`, but keep in mind that in the current implementation, messages of the sensor can overrule the `reset_timer`.
 Battery is broadcasted once every 5 minutes.

-  [1] The sensor does broadcast additional advertisements with `no motion`, but there is currently an issue with the format.
-We will implement receiving these advertisements in a future release.)

   ![MJYD02YL](https://github.com/custom-components/ble_monitor/blob/master/pictures/MJYD02YL.jpg)